3. SIGNIFICANT ACCOUNTING POLICIES

 In respect of taxable temporary differences associated with investments in subsidiaries and interests in joint ventures, when the timing of the reversal of the temporary differences can be controlled and it is probable that the temporary differences will not reverse in the foreseeable future.

-Deferred tax assets are recognised for all deductible temporary differences and unused tax losses only if it is probable that future taxable amounts will be available to utilise those temporary differences and losses
+Deferred tax assets are recognized for all deductible temporary differences and unused tax losses only if it is probable that future taxable amounts will be available to utilize those temporary differences and losses

 In assessing the recoverability of deferred tax assets, the Company relies on the same forecast assumptions used elsewhere in the financial statements and in other management reports, which, among other things, reflect the potential impact of climate-related development on the business, such as increased cost of production as a result of measures to reduce carbon emission.

-Current and deferred tax is recognised in Statement of Profit and Loss, except to the extent that it relates to items recognised in Other Comprehensive Income (OCI) or directly in equity.
-In this case, the tax is also recognised in OCI or directly in equity, respectively.
+Current and deferred tax is recognized in Statement of Profit and Loss, except to the extent that it relates to items recognized in Other Comprehensive Income (OCI) or directly in equity.
+In this case, the tax is also recognized in OCI or directly in equity, respectively.

 Goods and Service tax paid on acquisition of assets or on incurring expenses